Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V, S, M (a thin sheet of lead, a piece of opaque glass, a wad of cotton or cloth, and powdered chrysolite)
 **Duration:** 24 hours

 You make an area within range magically secure.
 The area is a cube that can be as small as 5 feet to as large as 100 feet on each side.
-The spell lasts for the duration or until you use an action to dismiss it.
+The spell lasts for the duration or until you use an :rsc-action: **Action** to dismiss it.

 When you cast the spell, you decide what sort of security the spell provides, choosing any or all of the following properties: